jackyvictory/micro-service-demo/vagrant/README.md

 # Install vagrant
-  To be continued...
+  To be continued, pls help yourself...

 # Start vagrant virtual boxex

     $ vagrant reload

 # Setup NTP both for virtual boxex and localhost
-  To be continued...
+  To be continued, pls help yourself...

 # etcd3
 ## Reference